MicrosoftDocs/microsoft-365-docs-pr.it-IT/microsoft-365/admin/dns/create-dns-records-at-network-solutions.md

 ## <a name="add-the-two-srv-records-that-are-required-for-microsoft"></a>Aggiungere i due record SRV necessari per Microsoft
 <a name="BKMK_add_SRV"> </a>

-Seguire i passaggi indicati sotto oppure [guardare il video (iniziare da 6:18)](https://support.office.com/article/Video-Create-DNS-records-at-Network-Solutions-for-Office-365-c49698c2-6991-47fb-b5ac-18e49a505099?ui=en-US&amp;rs=en-US&amp;ad=US).
+Seguire i passaggi indicati sotto oppure [guardare il video (iniziare da 6:18)](https://support.microsoft.com/office/c49698c2-6991-47fb-b5ac-18e49a505099).

-1. Per iniziare, passare alla propria pagina dei domini su Network Solutions usando [questo collegamento](https://www.networksolutions.com/manage-it).
-Verrà richiesto di eseguire l'accesso.
+1. To get started, go to your domains page at Network Solutions by using [this link](https://www.networksolutions.com/manage-it).
+You'll be prompted to log in.

     > [!IMPORTANT]
     > Prima di selezionare il pulsante di **accesso** , selezionare First **Manage My Domain Names** nell'elenco **a discesa log in to:** .